MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_currencies_delete.md

 ---

 # Delete currencies
-Delete a currencies object from Dynamics 365 for Financials.
+Delete a currency object from Dynamics 365 for Financials.

 ## HTTP request
 ```